 13) Queries and sessions can be identified as spam from a session known to be spam.

 14) The impact that spam sessions and spam queries have on scoring can be reduced.

 Search entity transition matrix and applications of the transition matrix

 Filed: December 7, 2009

 Methods, systems, and apparatus, including computer programs encoded on computer storage media, for using search entity transition probabilities.
-In some implementations, data identifying entities and transition probabilities between entities is stored in a computer readable medium.
-Each transition probability represents a strength of a relationship between a pair of entities as they are related in search history data.
+In some implementations, data identifying entities and transition probabilities between entities is stored in a computer-readable medium.
+Each transition probability represents the strength of a relationship between a pair of entities as they are related in search history data.

 Someone submits a query to a search engine.
 The search system returns search results by identifying documents that match the query.

-Search history data is collected as someone performs a number of searches, clicking upon results, viewing documents, and returning to the search results page.
+Search history data is collected as someone performs several searches, clicking upon results, viewing documents, and returning to the search results page.